-While Canada has had anti-corruption legislation in place since the late 1990s in the form of the Corruption of Foreign Public Officials Act (Canada) (CFPOA), it has been limited in scope and minimally enforced by Canadian authorities.
-However, in June 2013, the Canadian Government enacted amendments to the CFPOA, implementing a variety of changes aimed at strengthening both the scope and application of the legislation.
-These changes include (among others):
+While Canada has had anti-corruption legislation in place since the late 1990s, the Corruption of Foreign Public Officials Act (Canada) (CFPOA), it was limited in scope and rarely enforced by Canadian authorities.
+In June 2013, the Canadian Government enacted amendments to the CFPOA, which implemented a variety of changes aimed at strengthening both the scope and application of the legislation.
+These changes included, among others:

-- The introduction of several new offences focused on falsifying books and records for the purpose of bribing a foreign public official. - The eventual elimination of the exception for facilitation payments made to foreign public officials in connection with non-discretionary decisions that cover acts of a routine nature.
+- The introduction of several new offences targeting the falsifying of accounting books and records for the purpose of bribing a foreign public official. - The eventual elimination of the exception for facilitation payments made to foreign public officials in connection with non-discretionary decisions that cover acts of a routine nature. - The increase of the maximum prison sentence for an individual convicted of a foreign bribery offence from five to 14 years (the CFPOA does not provide a maximum fine amount).

-In addition, the amendments have increased the maximum sentence of imprisonment for an individual convicted of a foreign bribery offence from five years to 14 years.
-The CFPOA does not provide a maximum fine amount.
+The legislative initiative outlined in these changes is consistent with the increased vigour Canadian enforcement authorities have recently shown towards pursuing anti-corruption-related matters, as evidenced by:

-This legislative initiative is consistent with the increased vigour that Canadian enforcement authorities have recently shown towards anti-corruption-related matters, which have included:
+- Two significant convictions resulting in penalties in the range of Can\$10 million for each liable company. - The first conviction of an individual under the CFPOA.

-- Two significant convictions resulting in penalties in the range of Can\$10 million for each company. - The first conviction of an individual under the CFPOA.
+Canadian authorities indicated in February 2013 that they had over 35 active investigations related to potential CFPOA charges.
+In February 2015, CFPOA charges were brought against a large Canada-based multinational consulting and engineering company.
+A pre-trial hearing is set for 2018.

-Canadian authorities indicated in February 2013 that they had over 35 ongoing investigations.
-In February 2015, CFPOA charges were brought against a Canada-based multinational consulting and engineering company.
-As a result, Canadian companies have started to recognise the importance of establishing their own anticorruption compliance programmes.
-These policies are typically aimed at preventing the commission of an offence at the outset and include appropriate processes if potential breaches of the applicable legislation arise.
+Influenced by these events, Canadian companies have started to either establish or strengthen their own anti-corruption compliance programmes.
+These policies are typically aimed at preventing the commission of an offence at the outset and include appropriate procedures if breaches of the applicable legislation occur.